moneyhub/navy/docs/navyfile-config.md

 A list of service names in the compose configuration which should be selected by default when doing a `navy launch` with a Navy which hasn't been launched yet.

+### `httpProxyAutoPorts: ?Array<Number | string>`

+If using the [built in HTTP proxy](http-proxy.md), you can tell Navy to automatically register a service with the HTTP proxy, if it publishes any port in this list.
+This overrides port 80 for automatic registration.

 ### `httpProxy: ?{[key: string]: { port: Number }}`

 If using the [built in HTTP proxy](http-proxy.md), you can tell Navy what port a service listens for HTTP connections here.
-If a service publishes port 80, it will automatically be registered with the HTTP proxy, so configuration here is unnecessary.
+If a service publishes port 80, or alternatively a port specified in `httpProxyAutoPorts`, it will automatically be registered with the HTTP proxy, so configuration here is unnecessary.

 ### `ignoreUnauthorizedRequestsForRegistries: ?Array<string>`